-6.0 earthquake shakes southern Costa Rica near Panama
+6.0 quake shakes Costa Rica near Panama; no major damage

 - 'Queen of Soul' Aretha Franklin dies at 76 WATCH

-The USGS recorded at least one subsequent temblor of magnitude 4.9.
+The USGS recorded at least one subsequent temblor of magnitude 4.6.
+Earlier it had calculated the magnitude at 4.9.

+Photos circulating on social media showed shattered wine bottles and other products lying on shop floors in Palmar Norte.

 Costa Rica’s National System for Monitoring Tsunamis ruled out a tsunami alert.